-Familiarity with various electronic devices and sensors; applications of electronic devices; transducers and sensors (ultrasonics, eddy current strain gauges, etc); use of signal enhancement techniques; applications of sampling rate theory; multiparameter on-line and off-line data analysis by minicomputer.
+Familiarization with various electronic devices and sensors; applications of electronic devices; transducers and sensors; use of signal enhancement techniques; design and construction of automated measurement systems.

-For students of the Third Year taking Space Science.
+For students of the Third Year taking Physics or Space Science.
 An elective course for other students taking Science.